Mr. Basketball Invitational

 1992 DEREK HOOD Lawrence, Kansas

-Hood, one of the most decorated alumni of the Mr. Basketball Invitational, is now playing in the CBA after an outstanding career at the U. of Arkansas.
-Hood is only the second Razorback to surpass 1,000 career rebounds with 1,002.
+Hood, one of the most decorated alumni of the Mr. Basketball Invitational, played two games in the NBA with the Charlotte Hornets in the 1999-2000 season.
+He played extensively in the CBA after an outstanding career at the U. of Arkansas.
+Hood was only the second Razorback to surpass 1,000 career rebounds with 1,002.
 He helped lead Arkansas to the NCAA 2nd Round in 1999 with 12.4 points and 10.3 rebounds per game as a senior.
 As a high school senior at Kansas City, MO Central High School, he averaged 16 points and 20 rebounds, along with 6 blocks.
 He was rated one of the top 10 players in the country by almost every publication.

 1992 ANDY MARKOWSKI Grand Island, Nebraska

-Markowski, a standout at Ord High School, went on to play for the Nebraska Cornhuskers and is was an assistant coach at NCAA Division I Bowling Green University.
+Markowski, a standout at Ord High School, went on to play for the Nebraska Cornhuskers and was later an assistant coach at NCAA Division I Bowling Green University.

 TEAM RECORDS